 The Highway Safety Engineering Committee provides a leadership forum to enhance, strategize, coordinate, and direct the engineering/infrastructure related highway safety activities for the Department including the ARTS/HSIP program.

-The Traffic Operations and Leadership Team (TOLT) was also established several years ago which provides statewide policy and procedure leadership for traffic engineering related issues.
+The Traffic Operations Group (TOG) was established to provides statewide policy and procedure leadership for traffic engineering related issues.

 Identify which external partners are involved with HSIP planning.